vanloc1808/Markdown-Practice/Chapter02.DoingThingsWithMarkdown/Chapter02.md

 Creating presentations in Markdown takes a little getting used to, but once you get the hang of it, it is a lot faster and easier than using an application like Powerpoint or Keynote.
 Remark (GitHub project) is a popular browser-based Markdown slideshow tool, as is Cleaver (GitHub project).

+## Emails
+There is an easy way to write email messages using Markdown.
+Markdown Here is a free and open-source browser extension that converts Markdown-formatted text into HTML that is ready to send.